-Conditional on having a pension-of a given type-Black families have a slightly lower average number of pensions compared with white families and "other" families, but a similar number as Hispanic families (Table 12).
+Conditional on having a pension-of a given type-Black families have a slightly lower average number of pensions compared with white families and "other" families, but a number similar to that of Hispanic families (Table 12).

 5Ciii.
 Earnings Histories